NathanBrodin/Write/README.md

 ## Acknowledgements

-Original code maade using [Code With Antonio](https://www.youtube.com/watch?v=0OaDyjB9Ib8)'s tutorial, which is a Notion Clone.
+Original code made using [Code With Antonio](https://www.youtube.com/watch?v=0OaDyjB9Ib8)'s tutorial, which is a Notion Clone.
 I have then modified it to fit my needs and added a lot of new features!